REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning: Related Works

-The SSCL \cite{SSL2020TPAMI} enables label-free learning via a contrastive manner.
-It encourages feature convergence for similar samples and divergence for dissimilar ones.
-For instance, SimCLR \cite{SimCLR2020ICML} utilizes a symmetric Siamese network for contrastive training.
-MOCO \cite{MOCO2020CVPR} mitigates the influence of extreme samples through momentum updates.
-BYOL \cite{BYOL2020NeurIPS} introduces auxiliary structures for an asymmetric network trained with momentum.
-Built upon the BYOL, SimSiam \cite{SimSiam2021CVPR} replaces the momentum mechanism with gradient stopping.
-The models trained by SSCL learn to extract general representations and can be effectively transferred \cite{SSL2023TKDE}.
+SSCL \citep{SSL2020TPAMI} enables label-free learning via a contrastive manner.
+It encourages features of similar samples to get close and forces dissimilar ones to {be} apart. {Generally}, Siamese networks are constructed for contrastive learning.
+For instance, SimCLR \citep{SimCLR2020ICML} utilizes a symmetric Siamese network for contrastive training and MOCO \citep{MOCO2020CVPR} mitigates the influence of extreme samples through momentum updates.
+However, they {require} negative samples (samples in different classes) and large a batch size to train a good model. {By contrast}, BYOL \citep{BYOL2020NeurIPS} uses only positive samples by introducing auxiliary structures trained with momentum.
+Built upon BYOL, SimSiam \citep{SimSiam2021CVPR} replaces the momentum mechanism with gradient stopping and {achieves} considerable performance with a small batch size.
+The models trained {via} SSCL learn to extract general representations and can be effectively transferred \citep{SSL2023TKDE}.
+We utilize this technique to obtain the general base representations. {Several studies has used} contrastive learning to improve the performance of CIL \citep{Co2L2021ICCV, CaSSLe2022CVPR, SSLEFCIL2024WACV}.
+However, these approaches either restrict the use of contrastive learning to EBCIL \citep{Co2L2021ICCV, CaSSLe2022CVPR}, or {rely solely on} the knowledge acquired through SSCL during the incremental phases \citep{SSLEFCIL2024WACV}. {By} contrast, {REAL is the first method} to integrate knowledge obtained from both SSCL and SL to enhance incremental learning within the EFCIL framework.